Perth is one of the driest cities in the world.

 - Using drains and ditches to channel water run-off into water storage areas

-- Watching water use particularly during summer – where it can be more of an issue
+- Conserving water use particularly during summer – where it can be more of an issue

 - Water restrictions on washing cars, using water on gardens, sprinklers